juancamiloqhz/juancamiloqhz/README.md

 ## 🔭 What I'm Looking For

-I'm currently exploring opportunities as a **Senior Frontend Engineer**, **Senior Full-Stack Engineer**, or **Lead Engineer** where I can contribute both technical excellence and strategic thinking.
+I'm currently exploring opportunities as a **Senior Frontend Engineer**, **Senior Full-Stack Engineer**, **Senior React Native Developer**, or **Lead Engineer** where I can contribute both technical excellence and strategic thinking.

+With expertise across web (React), mobile (React Native), and backend (Supabase/PostgreSQL), I can deliver value across the full stack.

 **Ideal Environment**:

 - 🌍 Remote-first company with strong engineering culture
-- 🚀 Products that solve real problems
+- 🚀 Products that solve real problems (web, mobile, or both)
 - 🎯 Teams that value both shipping and quality
+- 💡 Opportunities to work across web and mobile platforms
-- 📈 Opportunities for growth and H1B sponsorship (future relocation to US)
+- 📈 Growth potential and H1B sponsorship (future relocation to US)

 ## 📫 Let's Connect